mwilliams-change/concerts/README.md

 # Concerts app

 A simple list-detail app.

-On mobile the list is displayed, and clicking an item brings you to a detail page.
-On desktop the list is a sidebar, with the detail component next to it.
+On mobile the list is displayed clicking an item brings you to a detail page with a back button.

+On desktop the list is a sidebar with the detail component next to it.

 ## Deployed here